Kenelm Digby: Early life and education

 Digby was born at Gayhurst, Buckinghamshire, England.
-He was of gentry stock, but his family's adherence to Roman Catholicism coloured his career.
+He was of landed gentry stock, but his family's Roman Catholicism impeded his career.
 His father, Sir Everard, was executed in 1606 for his part in the Gunpowder Plot.
 Kenelm was sufficiently in favour with James I to be proposed as a member of Edmund Bolton's projected Royal Academy (with George Chapman, Michael Drayton, Ben Jonson, John Selden and Sir Henry Wotton).
 His mother was Mary, daughter of William Mushlo.
 His uncle, John Digby, was the first Earl of Bristol.

 He went to Gloucester Hall, Oxford, in 1618, where he was taught by Thomas Allen, but left without taking a degree.
 In time Allen bequeathed to Digby his library, and the latter donated it to the Bodleian.

 He spent three years on the Continent between 1620 and 1623, where Marie de Medici fell madly in love with him (as he later recounted).
 In 1623, in Madrid, Digby was appointed to the household of Prince Charles, who had just arrived there.
 Returning to England the same year, he was knighted by James I and appointed gentleman of the privy chamber to Charles.
-He was granted a Cambridge M.A. on the King's visit to the university in 1624.
+He was granted a Cambridge Master of Arts on the King's visit to the university in 1624.